Rlag1998/Embedding_Generalization/README.md

 space.
 This results in a simple linear decision boundary in Hilbert space which represents a complex decision boundary in the original feature space.

-Below is the general circuit representing a quantum metric learning circuit:
+Below is the general form of a quantum metric learning circuit:

 ![](embedding_metric_learning/classification.png)